 Next, we notice a 7-headed beast in Revelation 13.
 The beast of Revelation was fully active earlier in earth’s history and will return in the last days.
 This differs from Daniel.
 Each beast of Daniel represents an individual kingdom period throughout the stages of history.
 The 7-headed beast reveals Daniel’s beasts as a composite and the transition of Daniel’s 5th kingdom of 10 horns.

-The major difference between the 5th kingdom of Daniel and the beast of Revelation is that there are no heads in Daniel’s.
+The major difference between the 5th kingdom of Daniel and the beast of Revelation is that there are not 7 heads mentioned in Daniel’s.
 However, the similarities that are mentioned provide evidence of the transition to the end-time system.

-- A bridge between the 5th kingdom of Daniel and the beast of Revelation 13 is the 10 horns.
+- A bridge between the 5th kingdom of Daniel and the beast of Revelation 13 is the reference to 10 horns in each.
 This is a key to understand the rise of the beast.